Skip to Content

 Wimberley

-If you drive about 45 minutes southwest of Austin, you will find the artsy community of Wimberley, Texas.
+Driving about 45 minutes southwest of Austin, you will find the Wimberley, Texas, artsy community.

 Wimberley is home to the spring-fed Jacob’s Well and the Blue Hole Regional Park, both popular Texas swimming holes.

-You can also visit the popular Hamilton Pool swimming hole to swim and see one of the waterfalls in Texas as well.
+You can also visit the popular Hamilton Pool swimming hole to swim and see one of the waterfalls in Texas.

-During your time in the Texas small town of Wimberley, you can visit the many wineries and distilleries that call this part of the Texas Hill Country home.
+While in the small town of Wimberley, Texas, you can visit the many wineries and distilleries that are called this part of the Texas Hill Country home.

 Fredericksburg

-This Texas road trip is great anytime, but it is especially beautiful in the spring when all of the Texas wildflowers are in bloom.
+This Texas road trip is great anytime, but it is especially beautiful in the spring when all the Texas wildflowers bloom.

 If you are visiting in spring, add the gorgeous Willow City Loop to your Texas Hill Country itinerary.